anjanghosh963/Internship-Task1-WeatherApp/README.md

 Open the index.html file in your favorite web browser.

+# All the necessary source code for the extension is located in the **`Task1/`** directory in this repository.

-# I've attached the Task 1 files in a RAR archive.
+# Alternatively, I've attached the Task 4 files in a `Task1.rar` archive.
 You'll need to extract the archive to access the complete folder.

 # 📸 Project Screenshot